History of Ashanti Kente Cloth/ Kente Symbolism/Meanings

 In its cultural context of use, Kente is more than just a cloth.
 Like most of Africa's visual art forms, Kente is a visual representation of history, philosophy, ethics, oral literature, religious belief, social values and political thought.
 Originally, its use was reserved for their royalty and limited to special social and sacred functions.
 When its production increased, it became more accessible to those who could afford to buy it.
 However, its prestigious status was maintained, and it has continued to be associated with wealth, high social status and cultural sophistication.
 Today, in spite of the proliferation of both the handwoven and machine printed Kente, the authentic forms of the cloth are still regarded as a symbol of social prestige, nobility and a sense of cultural sophistication.

 According to Akan traditional protocol, Kente is reserved for very important and special social or religious occasions.
 Originally, it was not meant to be used for commonplace daily activities or as an ordinary wear.
-Its use for making clothing accessories was limited to items deemed scared or special and were used only for special occasions.
+Its use for making clothing accessories was limited to items deemed sacred or special and were used only for special occasions.
 In many cases the use of Kente has a sacred intent.
 It may be used as a special gift item during such rites and ceremonies as child naming, puberty, graduation, marriage and soul-washing.
 It may also be used as a symbol of respect for the departed souls during burial rites and ancestral remembrance ceremonies. its significance as a symbol of prestige, gaiety and glamour is evident during such community celebrations as festivals and commemoration of historical events, when people proudly wear the best of their Kente Cloths to reflect the spirit of the occasion.

 There are gender differences in how the cloth is worn.
 On average, a man's size cloth measures 24 strips ( 8 ft. wide) and 12 ft. long. men usually wear one piece wrapped around the body, leaving the right shoulder and hand uncovered, in a toga-like style.
 Some men wear a jumpa, a kind of collarless shirt over which the cloth is wrapped.
 Women may wear either one large piece or a combination of two or three pieces of varying sizes ranging from 5-12 strips (20 inches to 48 inches wide) and an average of 6 ft. long.
 These are wrapped around the body with or without a matching blouse.
 In some cases elderly women with high social status may wear a large piece in toga-like fashion just as men do.
 Within traditional societies, age, marital, and social standing may determine the size and design of cloth an individual would wear.
 Social changes and modern living have brought about significant changes in how Kente is used.

 Kente is Used not only for its beauty but also for its symbolic significance.
 Each cloth has a name and a meaning; and each of the numerous patterns and motifs has a name and a meaning.
-Names and meanings are derived from historical events, individual achievements, proverbs, philosophical concepts, oral literature, moral values, social code of conduct of conduct, human behavior and certain attributes of plant and animal life.
+Names and meanings are derived from historical events, individual achievements, proverbs, philosophical concepts, oral literature, moral values, social code of conduct, human behavior and certain attributes of plant and animal life.
 Patterns and motifs are rendered in geometric abstractions of objects associated with the intended meaning.
-Sometimes. some of such patterns and motifs are arbitrarily determined, and their forms have no direct structural similarities with the concepts or objects symbolized. their relationship is primarily conceptual rather than representational.
+Sometimes, some of such patterns and motifs are arbitrarily determined, and their forms have no direct structural similarities with the concepts or objects symbolized.
+Their relationship is primarily conceptual rather than representational.
 Patterns and motifs are generally created by weavers who also assign names and meanings to them.
 Forms, names and means of such patterns and motifs are sometimes given by weavers who may obtain them through dreams and during contemplative moments when they are said to be in communion with the spiritual world.
 Sometimes, kings and elders may ascribe names to cloths that they specially commission.
 Generally, names are based on the warp arrangements of the cloth, however, in some instances, both warp and weft arrangements determine a name of a cloth.

 YELLOW in all its variations is associated with the yoke of the egg, ripe and edible fruits and vegetables and also with the mineral gold.
 In some spiritual purification rituals mashed yarn is rendered yellow with oil palm and served with eggs.
 It symbolizes sanctity, preciousness, royalty, wealth, spirituality, vitality and fertility.